 Platform for wood polymer composites

 Since March 2010 there has been a new platform in Austria for wood polymer composites.
-An array of Austria companies, among them some global market leaders, have gathered their strengths into the WPC Plattform Austria to secure even better opportunities on the booming world market.
+An array of Austrian companies, among them some global market leaders, have gathered their strengths into the WPC Plattform Austria to secure even better opportunities on the booming world market.
 The activities of the new platform lie in the fields of

 - R&D projects